-After Sicily, Piedmont is Italy’s second largest region, mostly mountainous and surrounded on three sides by the Alps.
+After Sicily, Piedmont (Piemonte in Italian) is Italy’s second largest region, mostly mountainous and surrounded on three sides by the Alps.
 On the northern slopes of Monviso, the highest point in the Cottian Alps, the river Po rises, and then flows east across northern Italy and into the Adriatic sea near Venice.
 The fertile lowland plains of Piedmont provide the region with a substantial agricultural economy.
 The region shares international borders with France and Switzerland.
 The Provinces in Piedmont are: Alessandria, Asti, Biella, Cuneo, Novara, Turin, Verbano-Cusio-Ossola and Vercelli.

 The modern town of Alba was built on top of the Roma town of Alba Pompeia.
 And the polygonal shape of the town can still be seen in the layout of the streets today.
 Remains of some of the gates from the Roman fortifications can still be seen.
 The 12th century, Romanesque style Alba Cathedral of San Lorenzo was built on the remains of Roman buildings.
 The local municipal museum has a modest but still interesting collection of the Roman artefacts discovered during various excavations in and around the town.

 The town of Pollentia was founded by the Romans in the 2nd century AD, and was later the site of a battle between the Roman Army, the Visigoths and the Vandals.
 There are few physical remains surviving, but the shape and size of the amphitheatre is clearly seen in the ring of houses, known of as the ‘Borgo del Colosseo’.